Articles > Information Technology > How to become an IT support specialist

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-The responsibilities of computer network support specialists involve providing technical support to help to diagnose and resolve issues with a business’s computer systems or local area network.
-Meanwhile, computer user support specialists assist a company’s outside customers who need help using a computer-based product such as an operating system.
+The responsibilities of IT support specialists, also known as computer network support specialists, involve providing technical support to help to diagnose and resolve issues with a business’s computer systems or local area network.
+Meanwhile, computer user support specialists assist a company’s employees or outside customers who need help using a computer-based product such as an operating system.

-To be successful and excel in a career as an tech support specialist, you need a mix of skills: hard skills that are specific to the field and soft skills that are desirable for a range of careers.
+Tech support specialists need a mix of skills: hard skills that are specific to the field and soft skills that are desirable for a range of careers.
 Important hard skills include:

 Because of their technical nature and valuable on-the-job training, IT support jobs are often viewed as entry level on the path toward other IT careers, such as system administration, cybersecurity or app development.

-The job of an IT technician involves technical knowledge.
+The job of a support specialist involves technical knowledge.
 As such, roles often require some sort of specialized training.
 However, a college degree isn’t always necessary.

-An associate or bachelor’s degree in computer science or an information technology field can help teach you helpful skills in this field.
+An associate or bachelor’s degree in computer science or an information technology field teaches helpful skills in this field.
 Some employers may prefer degrees from their applicants.
 Companies may also require employees to have earned certifications in the products a company uses, such as Cisco and Microsoft certifications.
-Other industry certifications, such as those offered by CompTIA and EC-Council, may also be preferred or even required.
+Other industry certifications , such as those offered by CompTIA and EC-Council, may also be preferred or even required.

 Since much of the job’s responsibilities involve helping clients with problems, employers may prefer candidates who have experience in customer service or technical support.